As Big as the Sky

 Excerpt of the "Opening Ceremony" aria, sung by He Yi

-Full live video, recorded on 14 June 2015, Holland Festival Amsterdam
+Cuts from the live performance on 14 June 2015, Holland Festival Amsterdam

 Arnoud Noordegraaf explaining about the opera on NPO television